Preetamk97/ROBOT-OPERATING-SYSTEM-2-Tutorials-With-Cpp-and-Python/Project-3.1-Using-OpenCV-With-ROS2-Services-(C++).md

                           ADD_LINTER_TESTS )
 ```

-> **Note:** When we use any other message interface - other than the "std_msgs/msg/" primitive datatype interfaces (ex - int64, float32, float64, bool, string, etc.) - to define our request or response message in a custom service interface (ex- TurnCameraService.srv) - then we must MENTION the name of the message package (sensor_msgs) that we are using in the interface - under the DEPENDENCIES section in the above line of code.
+> **💡 #Note:** When we use any other message interface - other than the "std_msgs/msg/" primitive datatype interfaces (ex - int64, float32, float64, bool, string, etc.) - to define our request or response message in a custom service interface (ex- TurnCameraService.srv) - then we must MENTION the name of the message package (sensor_msgs) that we are using in the interface - under the DEPENDENCIES section in the above line of code.
 >

-# Step 6.
+## Step 6.
 Write the code for `angle_client.cpp`

 ```cpp
 #include "rclcpp/rclcpp.hpp"  // This line includes the header file for the ROS Client Library For C++ (rclcpp) API , which provides the basic functionality required to create ROS2 nodes in C++.